 Every legionary is required to carry out a weekly apostolic work in the spirit of faith and in union with Mary.
 “For all states of the laity the perfect example of spiritual and apostolic life is the most Blessed Virgin Mary, Queen of Apostles, who while leading the life common to all here on earth, one filled with family concerns and labours, was always intimately united with her Son and in an entirely unique way co-operated in the work of the Saviour...All should devoutly venerate her and commend their life and apostolate to her maternal care”.

 It is open to Priests, and lay people who wish to associate themselves with the Legion by undertaking a service of prayer in it.
 If you are interested, please call Vicenta Vega at 707-867-7322 for more information.

 The Life in the Spirit Prayer group was organized to provide a place for fellowship, prayer, singing, teaching and opportunities for members to gain more insight into the Holy Spirit’s intervention in our lives.
-The Life in the Spirit Prayer Group gathers weekly on Wednesdays in the John Paull II Room from 7:00 – 8:30 pm.
+The Life in the Spirit Prayer Group gathers weekly on Thursdays in the John Paul II Room from 7:00 - 8:30 pm

 Information from the Guidebook Life in the Spirit (excerpt):

 For all men there is a promise of the Holy Spirit made by Jesus and by the Father Who made you.
 Perhaps you know Him and have wondered if there should be more.
 Perhaps you have only dimly heard of His Holy Spirit and wish you could have more of a relationship with this third person of the Trinity.

 Through the Eucharist, prayer teaching and fellowship, He feeds and speaks to you.
 He offers you a promise, a free gift, a new life in the Holy Spirit, a new life without a price.
 The Father, Son, and Holy Spirit offer it to you freely, just as They created you freely because They love you.